Federicogimenez/Gif-Animated-App/README.md

 # Welcome to my first app.
-It was created for lookin for animated gifts
+It look for animated gifts!!

-Getting Started with Create React App
+This App was created to practice with `hooks` in React

 This project was bootstrapped with Create React App and served by Giphy API